-The Corporation has provided for an additional \$400 for completion of the remediation work in Hay River and Moraine Bay, Northwest Territories.
-The total provision for environmental liabilities for the sites is \$407 (2019 - \$216).
-The Corporation spent \$209 (2019 - \$61) for site remediation in Moraine Bay and Hay River during the year.
-The Corporation expects to complete the remediation of the Hay River and Moraine Bay sites within the next two years.
+The total provision for environmental liabilities is \$385 (2020 - \$407).
+The Corporation spent \$22 (2020 - \$209) for site remediation in Moraine Bay and Hay River during the year.
+The remediation of the Moraine Bay site has been completed.
+The Corporation expects to complete the remediation of the Hay River site within the next year.

 A number of other vacant facilities may contain some environmental risk with associated remediation costs.
 The Corporation's ongoing efforts to assess these sites may result in environmental liabilities related to the sites.
 A provision will be recorded when the Corporation considers that it is probable that it will remediate these contaminated sites and a reliable estimate can be determined for the amount of the obligations.
-As of April 30, 2020, no liability has been recognized in the financial statements for the remaining contaminated sites.
+As of April 30, 2021, no liability has been recognized in the financial statements for the remaining contaminated sites.